Skip to main content

 Limitations and Restrictions

-The linking functionality comes with some platform-specific limitations or restrictions.
+The linking functionality comes with some general as well as platform-specific limitations or restrictions.

 iOS